paulbaumgarten/pbaumgarten.com/python/README.md

 8. [Dates and times](108-dates-times.md)
 9. [Dictionaries](109-dictionaries.md)

+After you have completed the lessons, feel free to make use of my [Python basics reference for beginners PDF](000-python-basics-reference.pdf) that serves as a summary of the above topics.

 ## Beyond the basics

 If you know the basics of Python and wish to experiement with a new package or technique, look through the other tutorials to find something of interest to you.